priestd09/corda/docs/source/api-contracts.rst

         :start-after: DOCSTART 2
         :end-before: DOCEND 2

-In a future release, we will move towards referencing a contract's legal prose by way of attachments instead.
+In the future, a contract's legal prose will be included as an attachment instead.